vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 workflow, a section describing the fusion model is positioned at the end of the tutorial.

-Notice 1: The tutorial contains some steps related to the execution of EasyVVUQ / QCG Pilot Job task via queuing system and/or QCG access tools.
+**Notice 1**: The tutorial contains some steps related to the execution of EasyVVUQ / QCG Pilot Job task via queuing system and/or QCG access tools.
 To follow these steps you must have an account with a computing cluster controlled by SLURM and if you want to use QCG tools it has to be part of the QCG infrastructure.
-In order to get access to Eagle cluster at Poznan Supercomputing and Networking Center, which is available with Slurm and QCG, please drop an e-mail with a short motivation to VECMA infrastructure’s leader - Tomasz Piontek:
+In order to get access to Eagle cluster at Poznan Supercomputing and Networking Center, which is available with Slurm and QCG, please drop an e-mail with a short motivation to VECMA infrastructure’s leader - Tomasz Piontek: piontek_at_man.poznan.pl.
-<piontek@man.poznan.pl>.

 Application model for the tutorial
 ==================================